Raging Bully: Voice cast

-Finally, the big match commences and Phineas is vigorously beaten by Buford in each round.
-When the final round begins, Buford overpowers Phineas and pulls him up through the air.
-Just then, Doofenshmirtz's ice cream cone falls and lands on Phineas's head.
-Buford is satisfied now that Phineas is embarrassed and calls off the match.
-The audience who was watching cleans up the mess (due to Doofenshmirtz's machine accidentally telling them to).
-At the parking lot a few minutes later, Phineas thanks Holyfield for his help and Holyfield walks off.
-After Buford and Phineas reconcile, Ferb makes a comment which accidentally offends Buford and he is about to be beaten up, but he knocks Buford out with a Vulcan nerve pinch, to Phineas's surprise.
-When Phineas asks him why he did it he responds, "Well, he was all up in my face."

 Production

 "Raging Bully" was written by Phineas and Ferb co-creators Dan Povenmire and Jeff "Swampy" Marsh.
 It was storyboarded by artists Wendy Grieb and Kent Osbourne and was directed by Povenmire, who managed the bulk of animation direction in the series along with Zac Moncrief.
 It was originally broadcast in the United States on February 4, 2008, on Disney Channel with a TV-G parental rating.
 It was part of the network's marathon event "Phineas and Ferb-urary," which debuted new episodes of the series every night for the entire month.

 Heavyweight boxing champion Evander Holyfield guest starred in the episode as himself, appearing at the mall to help train Phineas for the big thumb wrestling match against Buford.
 Holyfield's guest performance was heavily expected since the original announcement of guest stars lined up for the series released in September 2007.
 Cast members response to working with Holyfield was highly positive; Vincent Martella and Alyson Stoner, who portray Phineas and Isabella respectively, cited working along guest stars like him as a benefit of working on the show.